GeoffreyFClark/file-mod-tracker/README.md

 ```

 ### Development Mode

-For development without driver functionality:
 ```bash
 npm run tauri dev
 ```

 **Note:** Development mode will launch the app, but file monitoring will not work until the driver is installed using the steps above.
-Once the driver is installed, it persists across reboots and `npm run tauri dev` will work fully.
+Once the driver is installed, it can be loaded with `fltmc load snFilter`.

 ### Architecture Notes